-UNF’s program has a full time and a part time sequence.
-The full time program can be completed in 2 years (including fall, spring, and summer terms).
+UNF's program has a full time and a part time sequence.
+The full time program can be completed in 2 years (including 2 fall, 2 spring, and 1 summer term).
 The part time sequence can be completed in 3 years.

 Most of the required courses in the program are offered at night.
 Night classes typically meet one night per week, usually from 6:00-8:45 p.m.
 Many of UNF's MHA students work at least part time while pursuing the degree.

-For more information or questions concerning admissions please visit the Graduate School website.
+Additional Information or questions concerning admissions requirements please visit the Graduate School website.

-Yes, MHA students will be required to complete a practicum experience that can range from a one semester placement with a healthcare service provider to a one-year paid residency with a hospital or health system.
+Yes, MHA students will identify and complete a one-semester practicum experience at a healthcare facility.
 The practicum is designed as a culminating experience which allows the student to apply the knowledge and skills gained in the MHA program under guidance of a UNF faculty member and an approved preceptor located within a healthcare organization.

 There are significant opportunities to study abroad available to Health Administration students.
 For example, MHA students have participated in study abroad trips to England and China.
 In addition, MHA students will have the opportunity to participate in a variety of healthcare professional associations as well as attend the ACHE Congress on Healthcare Leadership.